 - 3. Exemptions.
 The following are exempt from the requirements of this section as specified below: - a.
 Increases in built-upon area (BUA) or building coverage on lots where the existing principal structure is a single-family detached home, duplex, triplex or quadraplex. - b.
 Construction of a new single-family detached home, duplex, triplex, or quadraplex as a principal structure on a single lot, unless such construction is any of the following: - i.
-Part of an approval of a new subdivision as defined by Section 30.3.A or Section 30.3.D, - ii.
+Part of an approval of a new standard subdivision as defined by Section 30.3.A or approval of a new minor subdivision as defined by Section 30.3.D, - ii.
 Constructed on three or more contiguous/adjacent lots, or - iii.
 Part of a multi-dwelling development. - c.
-Public projects undertaken by public entities or on public property public entities and owners of public property unless such projects do any of the following: - i.
-Increase building coverage. - ii.
-Impact existing trees required or protected by Sections 20.14 through Section 20.17 or Chapter 21 of the City Code of Ordinances.
+Public infrastructure projects, such as road expansion, public utility projects, and greenway trail construction, undertaken by public entities unless such projects include increased building coverage or parking lot expansion.

-Where public projects are exempt from this section, such projects shall be subject to interdepartmental agreements and land development standards pursuant to the Charlotte Tree Manual.
+Where public infrastructure projects are exempt from this section but impact existing trees required or protected by Sections 20.14 through 20.17 or legacy versions of the Charlotte Tree Ordinance, such projects shall be subject to interdepartmental agreements and land development standards pursuant to the Charlotte Tree Manual.